Skip to main content

 1. Define the specific behavior, not the outcome.
 "Run 3 times per week for 20 minutes" is accountable.
 "Get in shape" is not.
 If your accountability partner can't verify whether you did it or not, the goal needs more specificity.

 2. Choose your accountability method using the table above.
-Pick the simplest method that matches your situation - you can add layers later.
+Pick the simplest method that matches your situation.
+You can add layers later.

 4. Define what "accountable" means.
 What does your partner or system do when you miss?
 A system without consequences is just tracking.
 Define the consequence in advance.

 5. Run a 30-day test.
-Don't design the perfect system forever - run the simplest version for 30 days.
+Don't design the perfect system forever.
+Run the simplest version for 30 days.
 After 30 days, you'll have real data on what's working.

 6. Audit and adjust.
 After 30 days, ask: Did I miss check-ins?
 Did the consequence feel real?
 Did my partner push back enough?
 Adjust one variable at a time.